 The second and most common group is called idiopathic scoliosis.
 This one is developed throughout the lifetime and its cause is mostly unknown.

 Regardless of the degree of scoliosis or its cause, scoliosis is always accompanied by muscle imbalance and soft tissue tightness.

-If these two issues are not addressed correctly, they can lead to progression of the curves with eventual development of pain and deformity.
-If treated early and appropriately, the progression of the spinal pathological curvature can be prevented or stopped all together.
+If these two issues are not addressed correctly, they can lead to the progression of the curves with the eventual development of pain and deformity.
+If treated early and appropriately, the progression of the spinal pathological curvature can be prevented or stopped altogether.

 In many cases, the curvature can improve.